 This information is for people who plan on entering the U.S. for the first time as F-1 visa holders.
 Click here.

-The Health Verification form must be completed and returned to the ISP office with all of the appropriate medical documentation attached upon arrival to De Anza College.
+The Health Verification handout must be completed and returned to the ISP office with all of the appropriate medical documentation attached upon arrival to De Anza College.
 Failing to do this by the specific deadlines will result in 'HOLDS' on student accounts which prevents students from registering for classes.

-Please note: The Health Verification form should be completed by a medical professional or supporting documentation must be attached.
+Please note: The Health Verification handout should be completed by a medical professional or supporting documentation must be attached.
 Forms that have been filled in by the student and/or are lacking attached proof will not be accepted.

-Students who do not have a valid Health Verification form/proof will be referred to the Student Health Services on campus to get the required testing and immunizations.
+Students who do not have a valid Health Verification will be referred to the Student Health Services on campus to get the required testing and immunizations.

 De Anza, like most community colleges, does not have any dormitories or student residences.
 However, De Anza is conveniently located near many housing options.
 Check out the Local Housing Guide below for detailed information on temporary and permanent housing.